Inside the Meter

 Who is PolitiFact?
 Who pays for Politifact?

-The short answer is this: PolitiFact is a project of the Tampa Bay Times and its partner news organizations to help you find the truth in American politics.
+The short answer: PolitiFact is a project of the Tampa Bay Times and its partner news organizations to help you find the truth in American politics.
 (See more about our mission on the "About Us" page.)
-The Times is the biggest newspaper in the Tampa Bay area and it has the largest circulation of any paper in Florida, so the advertisers and subscribers help foot the bills for PolitiFact.
+The Times is the biggest newspaper in Florida, so the advertisers and subscribers help foot the bills for PolitiFact.

 Yeah, yeah, you say.
 But who owns the Times ?

 The answer to that question is a little long, but interesting.

 Back in the 1970s, the Times was owned by Nelson Poynter, whose father Paul Poynter had bought the paper in 1912.
 (It was then called the St. Petersburg Times; the name changed to the Tampa Bay Times in 2012.)